l23steve/L23-Lilac/README.md

 ## What sets Lilac apart

-Unlike many IaC solutions, Lilac does not apply changes directly.
-It focuses on gathering information and producing actionable plans so you can manage updates manually or integrate them into your existing tooling.
+Unlike many IaC solutions, Lilac originally focused purely on planning.
+It now includes lightweight deployment capabilities for select resource types via boto3 while still gathering detailed plans beforehand.
 The YAML format mirrors AWS data closely and the small code base makes it easy to extend or embed in other systems.